 Where to Stay on the Las Vegas Strip

 The most popular—and most expensive—area to stay is right on the iconic Las Vegas Strip.
-By staying here, you’ll literally be footsteps away from some of the most popular attractions in Las Vegas, like the Bellagio Fountains, the canals at The Venetian, and the volcano show at the Mirage.
+By staying here, you’ll literally be footsteps away from some of the most popular attractions in Las Vegas, like the Bellagio Fountains and the canals at The Venetian.

 Where to Stay on Fremont Street